microchip-pic-avr-examples/pic16f15244-delay-led-blink/README.md

 ###### Figure 1: Open Project Window
 ![Open Project Window](images/OpenProject.png)

-5. Press the 'Project Properites' button to open the Project Properties window.
+5. Press the **Project Properties** button to open the Project Properties window.
 Select the Curiosity tool from the Tools drop-down menu as shown in Figure 2.

 ###### Figure 2: Select the Nano in Project Properties Window
 ![Select Tool](images/SelectTool.png)

-6. Press the 'Make and Program Device' button to program the PIC (see Figure 3).
+6. Press the **Make and Program Device** button to program the PIC (see Figure 3).
 Verify that the device was successfully programmed (see Figure 4).

 ###### Figure 3: 'Make and Program Device' Button
 ![Program Device Button](images/MakeAndProgramButton.png)